 Outsourcing is an unfamiliar terrain for many business owners and managers.
 It will be difficult for them to navigate successfully on their first foray.
-But, the presence of a reliable service provider - whether it's an offshore or onshore company - by their side gives them the comfort and support that they need to make outsourcing work for them.
+But, the presence of a reliable BPO company – whether it’s an offshore or onshore service provider – by their side gives them the comfort and support that they need to make business process outsourcing work for them.

 Choosing the right partner is a key factor in ensuring your success.
 Here are some tips to help you choose wisely.

 1. Choose your prospect partner the same way you hire your employees.